pestphp/website/source/docs/guides/phpunit.md

 - There is a **home page**
 - When users visit that home page they **see** "Laravel.io" and  "The Laravel Community Portal".

-So let's put what really matters in our test with Pest:
+So let's put only what really matters into our Pest test:
 ```php
 <?php